Myronmeng/GCPDataEngineer/Course5.md

 gcloud beta pubsub topic delete sandiego
 ```
 ## batch and streaming processing using DataFlow
-### Scenario 1: publisher may publish the same message several times
+### Scenario: publisher may publish the same message several times
 Solution: add an ID to it.
 For example:
 ```java
 msg.publish(event_data,myid="b93nrsof3913")